There are five different types of accounts which we will outline below.

 Amazon and Shopify sales revenue for example, will be coded to an Income Account.

 2. Expense accounts

 These accounts are made up of expenses such as rent/wages/electricity etc, that reduce the profit for the business.
 Some expenses are deductible which can help reduce the taxable income.

 This depends on the type of business you operate and the tax regimes within the country.
 Expense accounts generally have a debit balance and affect the Profit and Loss Report.

-For instance, Amazon Commission will be coded to an Expense Account.
+For instance, Amazon Commission or Shopify Fees will be coded to an Expense Account.